Trincomalee: Road and rail

 Trincomalee is on the eastern end of the A6 and A12 highways in Sri Lanka, as well as the northern end of the A15.

 The city is also served by Sri Lanka Railways.
 Trincomalee Railway Station is the terminus of Trincomalee-bound rail services, the majority of which originate from Colombo Fort.
 The station lies close to the northern coast and beaches of the city.

 Broadcasting

 German broadcaster Deutsche Welle operated a shortwave and mediumwave relay station in Trincomalee, which was handed over to the Sri Lanka Broadcasting Corporation in 2013.
 It was not adversely affected by the tsunami of 2004 because of the sea terrain around Trincomalee.
 Deutsche Welle started broadcasting from Trincomalee Relay Station in 1984.
+Its transmitter were mostly used by the Adventist World Radio.

 Education

 The Naval and Maritime Academy of the Sri Lanka Navy and the Air Force Academy of the Sri Lanka Air Force is situated in Trincomalee.
 It was first established in 1967, and gained university status in 2001.
 The Eastern University of Sri Lanka, which has its main campus in Batticaloa, also has a campus in Trincomalee.